alwanjauza/express-prisma-postgreSQL/README.md

-# E-Commerce Project
+# Course CRUD

-This project is a basic implementation of an e-commerce system with CRUD functionality for managing users, products, categories, orders, and more.
-It is built using ExpressJS, Prisma, and PostgreSQL with a layered architecture.
+This projec only for making a basic CRUD using express, prisma, and PostgreSQL.

 ## Prerequisites